 How are questions distributed?

-A little more technical detail on how this works: for each employee, the question rotation algorithm picks questions based on weighted probabilities among the question set.
+In more technical detail, for each employee, the question rotation algorithm picks questions based on weighted probabilities among the question set.
 The weights are inversely related to the time since the question was last answered by an employee – the longer it was, the higher the probability of picking that specific question.

 The order generally dictates that the main engagement question comes first, followed by the question groups starting with driver questions, then values questions and, finally, open-ended questions.
 The questions within these groups are randomised.